-A Finding Aid is a document that describes a particular archival collection.
-It includes information about the contents, the size, and history of a particular collection.
+A Finding Aid is a document that describes an archival collection.
+It includes information about the contents, the size, and history of the collection.
+Click here for more information.

 Edited by Lawrence A. Averill, head of the Department of School Hygiene and Educational Psychology at Worcester State (Normal School), The American Journal of School Hygiene was published quarterly from 1917-1922.
 Articles include those related to children’s mental and physical health, school building sanitation, reviews of national and international physical education programs, school medical care, school infrastructure including lighting and plumbing, special problems of rural schools, books reviews, and notes from national organizations including the American School Hygiene Association.
 After 1922, the journal was renamed School Hygiene Review and disappears from national catalog records after 1923.